High calcium in people with cancer

 - Mild confusion

-If the hypercalcaemia is not treated the symptoms become much worse and can include
+If high calcium is not treated the symptoms become much worse and can include

 - Feeling and being sick